TESTAMENT: THE AUDIENCE REVIEWS

 Dear Symphony Music Lovers and Lifelong Learners,

-We’re delighted to introduce you to our newest professor: Dr. Anatole Leikin, Professor Emeritus of Music at UC Santa Cruz.
-With his wealth of knowledge, and using the piano to demonstrate themes and motifs, Professor Leikin will explore the background of the pieces we will hear at Testament and provide a detailed listening guide to enhance our concert experience.
+Dr. Anatole Leikin, Professor Emeritus of Music at UC Santa Cruz, will use his wealth of knowledge and his piano to demonstrate themes and motifs as we explore the background of the pieces we will hear at Testament.

 Dr. Leikin is a music historian and pianist.
 He teaches at UC Santa Cruz in his semi-retirement, specializing in Classical and Romantic performance practice, music history, and theory, as well as piano performance.
 He enjoys a stellar reputation as a professor with his UCSC students!

-After you've paid for the class, we'll send you an email on Tuesday, October 18 with instructions with the Zoom link for the class and some important details.
+After you've paid for the class, we'll send you an email on Tuesday, October 18 with instructions, the Zoom link for the class, and some important details.

-Join your Symphony friends for this excellent class!
+The Symphony's online classes are an excellent way to enhance your concert-going experience.
 Please share this email with any friends who may not be on our mailing list.
-We look forward to seeing you!
+We look forward to seeing you in class!